This no-bake Biscoff cheesecake is smooth, creamy and oh so delicious. With a crunchy Biscoff base and pretty drip edge it looks as good as it tastes!

 To make the cheesecake filling

 - Beat the room temperature cream cheese with the lemon juice.
-Put the Biscoff cheesecake filling into a microwave proof bowl and melt in the microwave for about thirty seconds to one minuit until smooth and pourable.
+Put the Biscoff spread for the cheesecake filling into a microwave proof bowl and melt in the microwave for about twenty seconds to one minute until smooth and pourable.
 Add the melted Biscoff spread to the cream cheese and vanilla and beat until combined.

-- In a seperate bowl whip at the cream until soft peaks form.
-Add the cream to the cream cheese mix and fold until smooth and combined.
+- In a separate bowl whip at the cream until soft peaks form.
+Add the cream to the Biscoff cream cheese mix and fold until smooth and combined.

 - Pour over the chilled base and smooth down with an offset spatula.
 Chill in the fridge for at least four hours, preferable over night.